Sierra Madre mudslide information website logo

 City and County Alerts/Releases

 Streets may be flooded or blocked by debris.
-Woodland Drive, Skyland Drive, and other streets may be closed due to blockage and cleanup efforts.
+Woodland Drive, Skyland Drive, and other streets may be closed due to blockage.
+Should debris flows occur overnight, crews will begin clearing the following morning.

-Parking restrictions are in effect in the Upper and Lower Canyon during Yellow or Red Flag alerts.
-Vehicles may be towed at owner’s expense.
+Parking restrictions are now in effect in the Upper and Lower Canyon during Yellow or Red Flag alerts.
+Vehicles parked on the streets may be towed at owner’s expense.

-The affected streets are: Mount Wilson Trail, Churchill Rd., Skyland Dr., Fern Glen, Fern Dr., Idlehour Ln., Canyon Crest Dr., Orange Dr., Woodland Dr., Brookside Lane, Sunnyside Lane, Yucca Trail, Sturtevant Dr., Elm Ave., and Holly Trail.
+The affected streets are: Mount Wilson Trail, Churchill Rd., Skyland Dr., Fern Glen, Fern Dr., Idlehour Ln., Canyon Crest Dr., Orange Dr., Woodland Dr., Brookside Lane (upper, middle, and lower segments), Sunnyside Lane, Sturtevant Dr., and Yucca Trail.
+Overnight parking restrictions through the rest of the city are lifted during Yellow or Red Flag Alerts.

 City Website (http://www.cityofsierramadre.com/)